solid-stack/ansible-ubuntu/README.md

 ## What is this?

 A simple minded playbook generator for Ansible.
-The output assume use of Ubuntu or another `apt-get` based os.
+The output assumes use of Ubuntu or another `apt-get` based os.
 You also get a Vagrantfile.

 After running this you can just `vagrant up` to take a look at things.
 You'll have to customize as you see fit.
 Change ips, add roles, variables, hosts, etc. This is a jumping off point that you customize.

+This is not a replacement for [Ansible Galaxy](https://galaxy.ansible.com/).
+This is just a suite of Ansible roles I find useful for working with Ubuntu.

 ## Dependencies